Burma Railway: Conditions during construction

 One of the accounts from the British military perspective was John Coast's Railroad of Death, first published in 1946 and republished in a new edition in 2014.
 Coast's work is noted for its detail on the brutality of some Japanese and Korean guards as well as the humanity of others.
 It also describes the living and working conditions, together with the culture of the Thai towns and countryside that became many POWs' homes after leaving Singapore.
 Coast also details the camaraderie, pastimes, and humour of the soldiers in the face of adversity.
 Allied soldiers were often given more freedom than their civilian counterparts, to play guitar or accordion, or lead a group sing-along, or request camp comedians to tell some jokes or put on a skit.

 After the railway was completed, most of the British soldiers were moved to hospital and relocation camps where they could be available for maintenance crews or sent to Japan.
 In maintenance camps entertainment flourished, theatres of bamboo and attap (palm fronds) were built, sets, lighting, costumes and makeup devised, and an array of entertainment produced that included music halls, variety shows, cabarets, plays, and musical comedies – even pantomimes.
 These activities engaged numerous soldiers as actors, singers, musicians, designers, technicians, and female impersonators.

-The construction of the Burma Railway is counted as a war crime committed by Japan.
+The construction of the Burma Railway is considered a war crime committed by Japan.